caiismyname/Personal-Website/blog_posts/what-is-an-apm.md

 ## An APM is a new grad

-Marissa Meyer started the original APM program as a way to create her own PM talent (comparatively easy) instead of trying to find and hire pre-made PMs (hard).
+Marissa Mayer started the original APM program as a way to create her own PM talent (comparatively easy) instead of trying to find and hire pre-made PMs (hard).

 You may meet APMs that hadn’t considered a product career until fairly late on (🙋‍♂️I’m one of them).
 They’ll have been focused on engineering, design, marketing, data science, or fields that aren’t even in the realm of a traditional tech company’s purview.